yannoff/docker-php-fpm/README.md

 ### 2. Building custom images

+The `PHP_EXTS` build argument variable has been implemented to specify a custom list of extensions to install.

+Check the [mlocati/docker-php-extension-installer repository](https://github.com/mlocati/docker-php-extension-installer#supported-php-extensions) for the full-list of supported extensions.

 _For instance, let's say we want `gd` and `imap` extensions on the `7.3` image._

 There are 2 different methods to build the image: